mushti/request/README.md

 Raptor Request
 ==============
-Light weight class to wrap the incoming HTTP request in one single object.
+Raptor Request is a light weight class to wrap the incoming HTTP request in one single object.

 Documentation
 -------------